DatabyClara/SQL_Carbon_Emissions_Analysis/README.md

 ### 📊 Results:

-**Most recent data shows:**
+**Most recent data shows (2017):**
 - Materials and Capital Goods were the top emitting industries in 2017.
 - The Food, Beverages & Tobacco industry showed a consistent reduction in emissions over time, even with consistent data reporting.
-- The company that had the most emissions in 2017 was Mitsubishi Gas Chemical, located in Japan, due to a product (TCDE) in the Materials industry group, which generated the highest emissions during the upstream stage.
+- The product with the highest emissions recorded in 2017 in this dataset was TCDE, from the Materials industry.
+Lifecycle analysis for this product showed that most emissions occurred in the upstream stage.
 Emission breakdown: 60% upstream, 34.4% operations, and less than 1% downstream.

-**Over the entire study period:**
+**Over the entire study period (2013–2017):**
-- Spain reported the highest total emissions, mainly driven by the Electrical Equipment and Machinery sector in 2015.
+- Spain had the highest total emissions in this dataset, mainly due to the Electrical Equipment and Machinery sector in 2015.
+- Germany, Japan, and the U.S. followed as top emitters.
+- China and India reported relatively low emissions, likely due to data gaps or underreporting.
-- Belgium had only one company reporting emissions, Solvay S.A., indicating strong commitment, transparency, and sector leadership.
-This provides the company with a competitive sustainability advantage within the country.
+- Belgium had only one company reporting product-level emissions, highlighting its leadership and transparency in sustainability.

 ### 📝 Recommendations
--Prioritize policies and investments to decarbonize the Materials and Capital Goods industries, as they were the largest emitters in 2017.
+- Prioritize policies and investments to decarbonize the Materials and Capital Goods industries, as they were the largest emitters in 2017.
 - Pursue cleaner technologies and sustainable production processes for the products with the highest carbon emissions.
 - Understand the key products within the target industries (e.g., Materials) to develop more efficient and scalable decarbonization solutions.
 - Encourage more companies to share their emissions data and keep updating it regularly to have accurate information.